MORRIS & STONE, LLP / BREACH OF CONTRACT COUNSEL

 (714) 954-0700

 Have you suffered a breach of contract, or are you being falsely accused of breaching a contract?
-We bring the knowledge and methods necessary to quickly resolve breach of contract matters and any other business litigation disputes throughout Orange County and Southern California.
+Our attorneys bring the knowledge and methods necessary to quickly resolve breach of contract matters and any other business litigation disputes throughout Orange County and all of Southern California.
 We are results-oriented, with a constant eye on the bottom line.
 Our cutting-edge technology and techniques allow us to bring you the highest quality legal services, usually at a fraction of the cost charged by other firms.
-Call now for a no-cost consultation at (714) 954-0700.
+Call now for a no-cost consultation at (714) 954-0700, or go to our contact form to send us a question by email.

 What is a Breach of Contract?

-The Restatement (Second) of Contracts lists the following criteria to determine whether a specific failure constitutes a breach:
+The Restatement (Second) of Contracts lists the following criteria to determine whether a specific failure constitutes a breach of contract:

 In determining whether a failure to render or to offer performance is material, the following circumstances are significant: (a) the extent to which the injured party will be deprived of the benefit which he reasonably expected; (b) the extent to which the injured party can be adequately compensated for the part of that benefit of which he will be deprived; (c) the extent to which the party failing to perform or to offer to perform will suffer forfeiture; (d) the likelihood that the party failing to perform or to offer to perform will cure his failure, taking account of all the circumstances including any reasonable assurances; (e) the extent to which the behavior of the party failing to perform or to offer to perform comports with standards of good faith and fair dealing.